SMURfromIT/SMURfromIT/README.md

 ## Hey, I'm Stephen.

-Not currently working on any public repos, but here's my github page.
+Not currently working on any public repos, but here's my GitHub profile.

 Some websites:
 <br />